 1. Fill out our Online Intake Form

 The first step in finding a home is to fill out our online Intake Form.
 Completing this Intake Form will add you to the Jackson/Teton County Affordable Housing Department’s database.

 2. Pay attention to our e-mails and text notifications to see if any properties become available that you are eligible for and interested in.

 Unless you check the opt out of receiving emails box, you will then receive an e-mail and/or text each time a new home becomes available.

-3. Enter the weighted drawing for the available home by completing the following two items:
+4. Enter the Weighted Drawing for an available home by completing the following items:

-- Application Checklist (rental / ownership) which will take you through steps to prove your eligibility for the home.
+- Application Checklist (rental / ownership) - will take you through steps to prove your eligibility for the home.